 - Follow-up questions to a coding challenge

-- Asking candidates to give a code review to multiple excerpts of code
+- Asking candidates to write a code review of multiple excerpts of code

 - Administering written interview questions

-- Non-coding based work samples, such as replying to an email, a research task, or an analysis task
+- Providing non-coding work samples, such as replying to an email, a research task, or an analysis task

-While Q&A challenges only offer two questions types, these question types are much more powerful than they may initially seem.
+While Q&A challenges only offer two question types, these question types are much more powerful than they may initially seem.

 Multiple Choice Questions